faraz455/nestjs-websocket/README.md

 ## Description

+This project is built on top of [Repository](https://github.com/faraz455/nestjs-prisma-mysql).

 [Nest](https://github.com/nestjs/nest) Framework

-This repository contains a sample project demonstrating the integration of Apache Kafka with a NestJS application.
-Kafka is a distributed streaming platform used for building real-time data pipelines and streaming applications.
-It is capable of handling trillions of events a day and is commonly used for messaging, log aggregation, stream processing, and more.
+This project demonstrates the use of WebSockets in a NestJS application to enable real-time communication.
+It features a single-page front-end where users can interact with each other through WebSocket connections.
+The primary goal of this project is to showcase the integration of NestJS WebSockets with a front-end interface, facilitating real-time messaging between users.

 # Table of Contents